IslayResearch/Danger2026DataChallenge/README.md

 The status workflow mattered because this was a long-running randomized computation.
 I needed to be able to answer, at any point, whether the workers were still alive, how many trials had been observed, what rate they were sustaining, whether any success condition had fired, and what evidence would count as "done."

 The result is therefore best understood as Ruehle's search strategy plus a GPT 5.5 authored C performance fork, with Alexa directing the operating constraints, benchmark decisions, production-run management, and verification handoff.
 One iteration was enough to achieve this result, I suspect there are additional gains to be had with this approach.

+# Hardware
+Benchmarks and the p22 production run were performed on a Mac mini with an Apple M4 chip, 10 CPU cores (4 performance, 6 efficiency), and 16 GB memory, running macOS 26.5.

 The original upstream README continues below.